tmtxt/tmtxt.github.com/_drafts/2023-08-17-lets-build-product-instead-of-software-part-1.md

 - Do they care if you have some tech debt to resolve?
 - Do they care if you use PHP to develop? 🤣

-Sadly, the answer to all those questions is NO. They don't really care.
-All they care is their problems.
+Sadly, the answer to all those questions is NO. They don't (fucking) care.
+All they care are their problems.
 Building Product is to deliver User Values, and that's what matters to your customers.

 Also, a good technology doesn't always mean a good product if it doesn't solve user problems.